PharosProtocol/core-v0/src/README.md

 Each plugin is a standalone contract meant to perform one duty of loan management.
 They can be permissionlessly deployed by anyone and therefore cannot be trusted.
 See more in `src/modules/README.md`.
 This permissionless use of solidity code by the protocol is a large part of what makes Pharos novel and extremely customizable.

+## Design
+- Many plugin categories would make more sense being implemented as a library, but solidity libraries do not offer inheritance that is necessary to set shared modifiers for all plugin implementations or other universal logic.

 # Security